meteor-activeroute/legacy/README.md

 #### isActiveRoute

-Helper to check if the supplied route name matches the currently active route's name.
+Template helper to check if the supplied route name matches the currently active route's name.

 Returns either a configurable `'string'`, which defaults to `'active'`, or